zepaulojr1/rodRefReg/README.md

 - User-friendly GUI with detailed instructions and headers for easy configuration.
 - An optional "Suggest & Push Settings" feature that queries the user for how they wish to use the RRR.
 - Customizable time intervals (in seconds) between water dispenses.
-- Adjustable number of triggers per time interval, to change the amount of water provided each time.
+- Adjustable number of triggers per time interval, allowing for different amounts of water to be provided each time.
-- Adjustable time windows for water dispensing - allows for setting start/end times and having hours of the day that are excluded from water dispensing regardless of your chosen interval.
+- Changeable time windows for water dispensing - allows for setting start/end times and having hours of the day that are excluded from water dispensing regardless of your chosen interval.
 - Email notifications and/or Slack bot functionality to indicate successful water dispensing when using the RRR remotely.
 - Advanced settings for fine-tuning system behavior.
 - Log messages displayed in a GUI-integrated terminal.